Phymath0Masics/Ising_Model_Solvers/README.md

 ## Run on Google Colab
-You can run the demo directly on [Google Colab](https://colab.research.google.com/github/yourusername/ising-solvers/blob/main/run_code.ipynb).
+You can run the demo directly from the Jupyter notebook file `demo_run.ipynb`.

-Just upload or open the `run_code.ipynb` file to Google Colab, then click 'Run All', and follow the outputs.